Colorado Springs, CO skyline

-Colorado Springs, CO Crime Rate
+Colorado Springs, CO Crime Rate & Safety

-Lower crime than 72% of U.S. cities
+Lower crime than 63% of major U.S. cities

 Is Colorado Springs Safe?

-With an overall crime index of 90, Colorado Springs has a 10% lower crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 266.
-However, safety varies dramatically by neighborhood, with areas like Cordera earning an A+ grade while Valley Hi rates C-.
+Colorado Springs has a crime rate that is 30% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 377.

 Crime Index Comparison